pcraciunoiu/embrangler_pelican/content/posts/2016-05-15-what-is-the-real-cause-of-procrastination.md

-Title: What is the real cause of procrastination and low motivation?
+Title: What's the real cause of procrastination & low motivation?
 Date: 2016-05-15 16:07
 Tags: psychology, motivation
 Summary: Why do we keep delaying the things we know we need to do?
 Why do we fail to act?
 Is it not enough motivation?